mgiordano95/C2Py-transpiler/README.md

 2. Create a new branch for your changes: `git checkout -b my-new-feature`.
 3. Commit your changes: `git commit -am 'Added a new feature'`.
 4. Push your branch: `git push origin my-new-feature`.
-5. Submit a pull request.
+5. Submit a pull request.-->

 <!-- License -->
 ## License